w102060018w/Nature-Cut-Out/README.md

 The whole concept is first build [delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) base on [SciPy library](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.spatial.Delaunay.html), and apply alpha-shape to remain those vetexes whose triangle's radius of the [circumcircle](http://www.mathopenref.com/trianglecircumcircle.html) is small enough.
 Finally we can extract all these points as the control points to build a smooth contour later on.

-The following pictures are the Result from step 2, Delaunay-triangle, Alpha-shape and the exterior points of the alpha shape respectively.
+The following pictures are the result from step 2, Delaunay-triangle, Alpha-shape and the exterior points of the alpha shape respectively.

 <div align="center">
 <img src="./images/demo_extendPts.jpg" height="280px">